 Too much work, not enough money, and all round stress.
 When we’re feeling unreasonably tense, we are all familiar with the usual culprits.
 But what if they are not the only issues to blame?
 What if there were simple, silly, smaller things which were pushing your baseline anxiety through the roof?

 Researchers have found that the following factors can be substantial – albeit surprising – sources of stress:

-No, I don’t mean that you’re anxious about whether or not you have almond butter in the cupboard.
+No, I don’t mean that you’re anxious about whether you have almond butter in the cupboard.
 Your diet’s role in stress is much more subtle.
-What you ingest – from coffee to cabbage to cookies – has to be metabolised.
+What you ingest – from coffee to cabbage to cookies – has to be metabolized.

 In order for this to happen, your endocrine system activates and deactivates hormone secretions and bodily systems in order to identify and deal with the substances which you put into your body.
-And coffee, cabbage and cookies all elicit a different reaction.
+Coffee, cabbage and cookies all elicit a different reaction.